rapha18th/fruit-classifier/README.md

 Your notebook instance should look like this now with your settings having GPU and internet enabled.
 [![Screenshot-2020-10-26-at-12-26-00.png](https://i.postimg.cc/SxcRFMvw/Screenshot-2020-10-26-at-12-26-00.png)](https://postimg.cc/NKfBR5Y4)

 After the session starts we can begin coding.
-Add every chunk of code below in its own block of code in the notebook.
-Run each block after upon entering the code.
+Add every chunk of code below in its own block in the notebook.
+Run each block after entering the code.

 Import the following libraries:
 ```